Paystation/paystation-gravity-forms/readme.md

 The plugin will run in shared hosting environments, but requires PHP 5 with the following module enabled (talk to your host).
 This is typically available because is is enabled by default in PHP 5, but may be disabled on some shared hosts.

+### Can I use this plugin with the older versions of WordPress or PHP or Gravity forms ?

+Absoultely, NO you cannot use any of the older versions with this otherwise expect an unexpected behavior.

 * SimpleXML